 Gabriella is a 16-year-old female referred for psychiatric evaluation by her pediatrician due to concerns about depression.
 The initial medical assessment had not found any organic etiology for Gabriella’s recent increased fatigue, decreased appetite, and low mood.
 Parents are concerned that Gabriella is growing increasingly more socially isolated and struggling to attend school consistently.

 Jason is an 8-year-old boy who presents for a first psychiatric evaluation for concerns about inattention, academic decline, and oppositional behavior.
 Parents report Jason’s grades have dropped during third grade, and he is experiencing more disciplinary problems at school (e.g., talking out of turn, not following directions, out of his seat).
 Parents described Jason has been eating less, partly because he is active and can’t sit still, but he also complains of stomachaches and feeling uncomfortably full after eating very little.
 Jason has never been a “great eater” and has always been small for his age.

-The Celiac Disease and Gluten-Related Conditions Psychological Health Training Program was created by the Children’s National Health System in partnership with Celiac Disease Foundation, and was made possible by a generous grant from the Resnick Family.
-This continuing education program provides a tool kit for medical and mental health practitioners to identify and treat patients living with celiac disease and other gluten-related conditions.
+The Celiac Disease and Psychological Health Training Program was created by the Children’s National Health System in partnership with the Celiac Disease Foundation, and was made possible by a generous grant from the Resnick Family.
+This free, accredited continuing education program provides a toolkit for medical and mental health practitioners to identify and treat patients living with celiac disease.

-Available both as an interactive manual and as a pdf document, the goal of this manual is to increase medical and mental health providers’ awareness of celiac disease and non-celiac wheat sensitivity in pediatric populations.
-However, it’s lessons apply to adult populations, and is a useful tool for patients and caregivers to better understand the disease.
+The goal of this manual is to increase medical and mental health providers’ awareness of celiac disease in pediatric populations.
+However, it’s lessons apply to adult populations and is a useful tool for patients and caregivers to better understand the psychological impact of celiac disease.